 Auckland War Memorial Museum brings He Pou Aroha, Community Cenotaph to communities throughout the former Auckland province and beyond.Email us

 Join the Weird and Wonderful team to play the game Clued In.
 Accept the challenge then explore the gallery to figure out which collection objects share a

-We've enhanced Online Cenotaph, our digital social space where enthusiasts, families, and researchers can share their interconnecting experiences of New Zealand servicemen and women.
-Find out what's new.
+Online Cenotaph is our digital social space where enthusiasts, families, and researchers can share their interconnecting experiences of New Zealand servicemen and women.